 Immigrant women come to the United States for reasons as varied and dynamic as the women themselves.
 Some dream of better lives for themselves and their children.
 Some are seeking to reunify with spouses, parents, and children from whom they’ve been separated.
 Some are fleeing gender-based violence.
 Women come seeking education and opportunity, liberty and security.

 The Gender Justice Initiative:

-- Provides legal consultations and representation to immigrant survivors of violence, helping them obtain employment authorization and permanent legal status so they can live safely and independently in the United States.
+- Provides legal consultations and representation to immigrant survivors of violence, helping them obtain permanent legal status so they can achieve autonomy and live safely in the United States.

 - Pursues federal litigation to expand protections for immigrant women.